 Will Sky Sports get more expensive on TalkTalk?

 There is no change in price.
 The Sky Sports Boost will remain at the same price on TalkTalk - £34 a month.

 Virgin Media is getting all the new Sky Sports channels, but there's no change to how it sells it.
 You can sign up for a complete bundle of everything only - no individual channels are available.

 That's good because it means Virgin Media remains the only way to pay for the full Sky Sports and BT Sport services together.

 Will Sky Sports get more expensive on Virgin Media?

 No change here.
 The new Sky Sports add-on costs the same as it does now - £31.75 a month.

 As you'd expect, all the new Sky Sports channels will be available through NOW TV.
 That said, despite being owned by Sky, it won't sell access to individual channels.
 Instead it'll work the same as it does now - you can get a day, week or month pass to the full Sky Sports suite.

 Will Sky Sports get more expensive on Now TV?

-The Now TV Sports passes and broadband bundles will remain the same price - £6.99 for day pass, £10.99 for a week pass and £33.99 for the whole month.
+The NOW TV Sports passes and broadband bundles are now: £7.99 for day pass, £12.99 for a week pass and £33.99 for the whole month.
 You can also buy a Mobile Month Pass for £5.99 per month.